dan-burt/chapel-padel-booking/README.md

    ```bash
    pip install selenium
    ```
-4. Download the correct version of ChromeDriver and ensure it is in your PATH.
+4. Download the correct version of ChromeDriver and ensure it is in your PATH, or set up Selenium Grid with Docker.

 ## Configuration
-- Edit `chapel_booking.py` to set your login credentials and player names.
+- Copy `.env.example` to `.env` and fill in your login credentials, player names, court type, date, and time.
-- Ensure the player list and court preferences are up to date.
+- **Do not commit your `.env` file to version control.**
+- The script reads all configuration from `.env` (no need to edit `chapel_booking.py`).

 ## Usage
 Run the booking script: